 Be sure to buy these well before the trip and wear them on some walks around the neighborhood, to make sure they don’t “rub you the wrong way.”
 Different people swear by different shoes, but the critical components most people need are arch support and thick soles.
 Thin-soled shoes of any kind are a recipe for disaster — the hot pavement radiates up through them and they don’t cushion your foot against the cement walkways.
 Some people love Teva brand athletic sandals.
-Personally I prefer a good quality pair of athletic (walking) shoes.
-Zappos is one of my favorite places to buy shoes.
+Personally we prefer a good quality pair of athletic (walking) shoes.
+Zappos is one of our favorite places to buy shoes.
 It offers FREE shipping and FREE returns (so if the shoes don’t fit or you hate ‘em, you aren’t out anything).
-Zappos has an amazing variety of shoes, so if you have a hard time finding your size, width or exactly the right shoes, I highly recommend checking it out.
+Zappos has an amazing variety of shoes, so if you have a hard time finding your size, width or exactly the right shoes, we highly recommend checking it out.

 Another good place for walking shoes is Amazon.com.
 Even though Zappos is owned by Amazon.com, the selection is slightly different between the two sites, so they’re both worth checking out.

 Don’t worry, moleskin is just thick flannel; no actual moles are harmed to make it!
 This product is much better than regular sticky bandages for preventing blisters.
 If you know your shoe is rubbing at a certain point, or you start to feel a “hot spot” on your foot, just cut a piece of moleskin to size and cover that area of skin to prevent it from rubbing on your sock/shoe.
 It works really well.
 Available in most American pharmacies under the Dr. Scholl’s brand.
 Buy it in advance so you can pre-cut some to various sizes.
 Moleskin is sold in many Disneyland shops (usually it’s behind the counter and you must ask for it), but at inflated prices.